TIMELINE OF SFORUNWAYNOISE.COM

 We submitted 51 claims in the San Mateo County small claims court; after appearance delays by the defense (the City and County of San Francisco), the judge rendered her verdict almost 7 months after the submission.
 She ruled that the noise is an unacceptable and disturbing issue.

-Abiding by a federal statute the defense had submitted (which mandated people who'd filed runway noise claims had to have lived in their homes since 1983 to now), the judge ruled in favor of one-fourth of our group who "qualified".
+Abiding by a federal statute the defense had submitted (which mandated people who'd filed runway noise claims had to have lived in their homes before 1980), the judge ruled in favor of one-fourth of our group who "qualified".
+ABIDING BY FEDERAL REGULATIONS IN SMALL CLAIMS COURT IS NOT ALLOWED.

-A significant number of people, believing the federal statute was appropriately used in small claims court, declined to continue.
+A significant number of people, erroneously led to believe the federal statute was appropriately used in small claims court, declined to continue.

-January - An Superior Court appeals judge ruled in favor of the Round One homeowners (who'd owned homes before 1983) and against the defense.
+January - A Superior Court appeals judge ruled in favor of the Round One homeowners (who'd owned homes before 1980) and against the defense.
 She clearly recognized the noise is harmful and an "ongoing private nuisance".

 Significant and extensive research over the last several months regarding the federal statute revealed that, without question, it can not be utilized in small claims court*.
 We will again file, ensuring each plaintiff has the option of giving the judge the written evidence that the statute cannot be used.

-mid-October (estimate) - appearance schedules mailed to claimants
+mid-October - appearance schedules mailed to the few claimants who were determined to get involved in Round Three